Natalia-Torres-Lora/CS50_Labs_and_ProblemSets/README.md

 ## Labs

 The labs are in-class activities that help you apply the concepts covered in the course to real-world scenarios.
 They can be found in the labs directory.

+## Problem Sets

+The problems sets complete the evaluation of the understanding of the class material.